ksu-hmi/Hopsital-Bed-Tracker/README.md

 # Process
 The application will have following three main components:
 1. Administrator:
-  They will have the ability to create, update and delete hospital and nurses in the application.​ They will configure permissions for nurses and other users.
+  They will have the ability to create, update and delete hospital and nurses in the application.
+They will also configure permissions for nurses and other users.
 2. Nurses: They will be reponsible for adding details about the beds.
 3. Frontline staff: They will run reports to keep track of beds available in the hospital